 The District levies two separate property taxes to provide distinct health care services:

-The other levy provides a subsidy to PeaceHealth to offset costs of healthcare services within the District for charitable healthcare services, emergency department services, and the provision of physician services provided through Peace Island Medical Center to the residents of the District.
+The second levy, the subsidy to PeaceHealth, is to offset costs of healthcare services within the District for charitable healthcare services, emergency department services, and the provision of physician services provided through Peace Island Medical Center to the residents of the District.

 See the Documents Tabs for further details.
 The balance of the levy after the subsidy payment to PeaceHealth is applied to the operations of the San Juan County Public Hospital District #1.

 A Special Board Meeting has been called by the chair for 1 p.m.
 July 17, 2018, at the Frank Wilson Memorial EMS Building, 1079 Spring Street.
 Agenda posted on the Agenda page: to review and take action on a sales contract for the Inter Island Medical Center (IIMC), to receive and evaluate complaints brought against a public employee, and to review the performance of a public employee.

 July's Regularly Scheduled Board Meeting is Wednesday July 25, 2018, 3:00 p.m., at the Frank Wilson Memorial EMS Building, 1079 Spring Street.
 Note that the time has permanently been changed to 3:00 p.m.

 For information on the Citizen's Advisory Group (CAG) please click here.